ucs-compute-solutions/FlexPod-for-EHR/Ansible/README.md

 - Follow the manual steps in the CVD to add timezone information to the Nexus switches.

 ### Initial NetApp Storage configuration
-- Follow the manual steps in the CVD to get the NetApp storage cluster on the network.
+- Follow the manual steps in the CVD to get the NetApp ONTAP storage cluster on the network.
-- Execute the NetApp storage playbook with "`ansible-playbook -i inventory Setup_ONTAP.yml -t ontap_config_part_1`".
+- Execute the NetApp ONTAP storage playbook with "`ansible-playbook -i inventory Setup_ONTAP.yml -t ontap_config_part_1`".
-- Query the fibre channel and FC-NVMe LIF WWPNs and add to the "group_vars/all.yml" file.
+- Query the fibre channel and FC-NVMe LIFs WWPNs and add to the "group_vars/all.yml" file.

 ### UCS X-Series server configuration
 Configuration of the UCS X-Series servers can be completed utilizing the Terraform scripts included in this repository, or by following the manual steps in the CVD.

 ### Configurre MDS Switches
-- Query the ESXi host initiator WWPNs for both fibre channel and FC-NVMe interfaces and add to the "all.yml" file.
+- Query the ESXi host initiator WWPNs for both fibre channel and FC-NVMe interfaces and add to the "group_vars/all.yml" file.
 - Follow the manual steps in the CVD to set up the MDS switches on the network and ssh into each switch.
 - Execute the MDS playbook with "`ansible-playbook ./Setup_MDS.yml -i inventory"`.
 - Follow the manual steps in the CVD to add timezone information to the MDS switches.